rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 The following commands are available from the simulation:
 <pre>
--c / --config     Configuration file
+-c / --config     Configuration file, variant flag
--i / --input

--l / --load       Load genotypes to the database and exit

 -h / --help       Display this help menu
--j                The job number for this replicate
+-i / --input      Configuration file, preferred flag -j                The job number for this replicate
--r                The reporter type to use
+-l / --load       Load genotypes to the database and exit -o                The path for output files, default is the current directory -r                The reporter type to use
--s                The study number to assoicate with the configuration
+-s                The study number to associate with the configuration

---dump            Dump the movement matrix as calculated --im              Record individual movement detail --mc              Record the movement between cells, cannot run with --md --md              Record the movement between districts, cannot run with --mc
+--dump            Dump the movement matrix as calculated --im              Record individual movement detail --lg              List the possible genotypes and their internal id values --lr              List the possible data reporters --mc              Record the movement between cells, cannot run with --md --md              Record the movement between districts, cannot run with --mc

 --v=[int]         Sets the verbosity of the logging, default zero
 </pre>

-When the `-r` switch is not supplied the simuation defaults to the `DbReporter`; however, with the `-r` switch the following reporters can be used:
+Use of either the `-c` or `-i` switch with an appropriate YAML file is required.
+When the `-r` switch is not supplied the simulation defaults to the `DbReporter`; however, with the `-r` switch the reporters listed using the `--lr` switch can be used instead.

-CellularReporter - Generates two CSV files, one of which contains general popuation data and the second of which contains detailed data about the popuation for one year.